jhaslowh/UFO_Attack/README.md

 - "damage player [damage]" : damage player by amount sent
 - "invincible" : player takes no further damage
 - "mortal" : player can start taking damage
+- "time [0-24]" : set time of day to the sent value
+- "timeSpeed [value]" : set how fast the time of day progresses

 Technical Information
 ---------------------